Some Thoughts on Energetic Hygiene

 Same goes to our homes.
 We try to keep it clean, although for many of us it's not exactly the favourite pastime.
 But still, once vacuumed and cleaned it's a rather nice feeling, you feel somehow... accomplished.

 Oh, the trash needs to be taken out.
 It's no good letting the pile grow bigger indoors.
-Takes too much of space and the smell isn't too good.
-Inside our being, a process not too dissimilar takes place; we eat and drink, our body does certain things to the food and fluids consumed, and then we get rid of the waste product.
+Takes too much space and the smell isn't too good.
+Inside our being, a process not too dissimilar takes place: we eat and drink, our body does certain things to the food and fluids consumed, and then we get rid of the waste product.
 Things pass through us, both on the internal and external level.

 When it comes to Tai Chi and/or Qigong, we aim at recharging our inner, invisible batteries.
-By practising we hope to increase our wellbeing by having more Qi or vital energy.
-Certainly the practise gives something positive to us - peace, clarity, health, wellbeing - while at the same time taking away something negative - stress, anxiety, ill health, anything out of balance.
+By practicing we hope to increase our wellbeing by having more Qi or vital energy.
+Certainly the practice gives something positive to us - peace, clarity, health, wellbeing - while at the same time taking away something negative - stress, anxiety, ill health, anything out of balance.
 We "consume" or "digest" the positive effects of the Art, and get rid of the "waste product", stress.